 What Happens if Someone Accidentally Replies All to a BCC Email?

-How do I send a mass email and hide recipients in Outlook?
+How to send a mass email and hide recipients in Outlook?

 Why use bcc in Outlook?

-Using BCC in Outlook is vital for privacy.
-It helps to keep recipient email addresses confidential, reduce the risk of ‘Reply All’ mishaps, and streamline email appearance.
-Trust with customers or contacts is built by safeguarding their information, contributing to professional and respectful email practices.
+Using BCC in Outlook is key to privacy.
+It helps to keep recipient email addresses confidential, reduce the risk of ‘Reply All’ mishaps, and improve email appearance.

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.